Locastore/locastore/PRESS-RELEASE.md

   > People have a desire to support their community but have difficulties accessing local products conveniently.

 ## Solution ##
-  > Give locally-minded consumers a platform for accessing and doing business with local companies.
+  > Give locally-minded consumers a platform for researching local companies.
-  > Lessening the environmental impact from shipping and transportation of goods by tapping into products within your geography.

 ## How to Get Started ##
-  > Search for products based on your geographical location and Locavore will connect you with your local marketplace.
+  > Search for products based on your location and Locavore will connect you to your regional local marketplace.

 ## Closing and Call to Action ##
-  > Live well, shop Locavore.com
+  > Live Well, Shop Local